3 Reasons Being Good is Dumb

 Our own personal wisdom tells us to protect ourselves at all costs.

-It says that increasing the chances of our success, survival and joy at the cost of another person’s success, survival and joy is perfectly justified as long as we aren’t directly hurting the other person.
-It says that my personal happiness is of greater import than sacrificing for another whose bad decisions probably got them in their current situation anyway.
+It tells us that increasing our chances of success, survival and joy at the cost of another person’s success, survival and joy is perfectly justified as long as we aren’t directly hurting the other person.
+It says my happiness is of greater import than sacrificing for another whose bad decisions probably got them in their current situation anyway.

 But the Gospel is different.
-It’s dumb. …At least when we compare it to what we think of as wisdom.
+It’s dumb. …At least it seems that way when we compare it to what we think of as wisdom.

 In Luke 10, Jesus tells a pretty famous parable.
 In fact, all the good stories are famous.
 All the stories that tell us to go above and beyond, to love without limits, are right there on the nightstand of our culture, collecting dust.
-They’re there so we can point to them occasionally; so others might notice them, that it might seem that they inform our lives.
+We keep them there so we can point to them occasionally.
+So others might notice them and think that’s how we live our lives.

 but we don’t see it as practical.